Graded Hoare Logic and its Categorical Semantics

-We introduce the central categorical structure employed for the semantics of \Lang{} and GHL: {\em graded Freyd categories} with homogeneous countable coproducts. \begin{definition} An {$M$-graded Freyd category} consists of the following data: \begin{itemize} \item A cartesian monoidal category $(\VV,1,\times,l,r,a)$ with countable coproducts such that for all $V \in \VV$, the functor $V\times(\blank):\VV\arrow\VV$ preserves coproducts. \item An $M$-graded category $\CC$ such that $\Obj\CC=\Obj\VV$.
-We thus let $O=\Obj\CC$ below. \item A function $I_{V,W}:\VV(V,W)\arrow\CC(V,W)(1)$ for each $V,W\in\CC$.
+We now introduce the central categorical structure of \Lang{} and GHL semantics: {\em graded Freyd categories} with homogeneous countable coproducts. \begin{definition} An $M$-graded Freyd category with homogeneous countable coproducts consists of the following data: \begin{enumerate} \item A cartesian monoidal category $(\VV,1,\times,l,r,a)$ with countable coproducts such that for all $V \in \VV$, the functor $V\times(\blank):\VV\arrow\VV$ preserves coproducts. \item An $M$-graded category $\CC$ such that $\Obj\CC=\Obj\VV$ and $\CC$ has homogeneous countable coproducts. \item A function $I_{V,W}:\VV(V,W)\arrow\CC(V,W)(1)$ for each $V,W\in\CC$.
 Below we may omit writing subscripts of $I$.
 The role of this function is to inject pure computations into effectful computations. \item A function $(*)_{V,X,W,Y}:\VV(V,W)\times\CC(X,Y)(m)\arrow\CC(V\times X,W\times Y)(m)$ for each $V,W,X,Y\in\CC$ and $m\in M$.
 Below we use it as an infix operator and sometimes omit its subscripts.
 The role of this function is to combine pure computations and effectful computations in parallel. \end{enumerate} The function $I$ and $(*)$ satisfy the following equations: